75 Years of Song

-The Young Welsh Singer of the Year Competition is open to students studying classical singing, on a full-time basis only, at any university or college in the United Kingdom and who meet at least ONE of the following criteria:
+The Young Welsh Singer of the Year Competition is open to students studying classical singing, on a full-time basis only, at any university or college in the United Kingdom and who meet certain Welsh related criteria:

 For more details of this annual prestigious award, worth £2000 to the winner, please click here

 The first MOCSA Trophy was donated to MOCSA by the British Steel Corporation and was designed by the Chief designer, Mr Harold Christie.
 The current trophy was designed by the Architectural Glass Department of the Swansea Institute of Higher Education in 2006 and is sponsored by Gravell’s Renault of Kidwelly.